AlexoAnimaIgnis/SpringFrameworkMasterClass/README.md

 prototype - new bean whenever requested request - one bean per HTTP request session - one bean per HTTP session

+****COMPLEX SCOPE SCENARIOS
+If two related class has different scope, you can add additional attribute to @Scope If youre trying to get a bean and one of its dependency is a prototype you can use proxy on that dependency
+- proxyMode = ScopeProxyMode.TARGET_CLASS